-(1) The original visual recording of evidence made at a special hearing under section 106K for the purposes of a proceeding is judge means the judge who presided at the special hearing or a judge who has jurisdiction co-extensive with that judge.

-- not to be edited or altered in any way without the approval of a judge before it is presented to the court at the proceeding. - (2) A visual recording that is edited or altered contrary to subsection (1) is inadmissible in evidence at the proceeding for which it was made. - (3) In subsection (1) -
+- (1) The original visual recording of evidence made at a special hearing under section 106K for the purposes of a proceeding is not to be edited or altered in any way without the approval of a judge before it is presented to the court at the proceeding. - (2) A visual recording that is edited or altered contrary to subsection (1) is inadmissible in evidence at the proceeding for which it was made. - (3) In subsection (1) -